 Our staff are available to visit schools on request and conduct interactive parliamentary role play sessions in Darwin, Palmerston and surrounding areas.
-Role plays usually run for two hours, however we are flexible and can modify all sessions to suit the age and needs of the students and requirements of the teachers.
+Role plays usually run for ninety minutes, however we are flexible and can modify all sessions to suit the age and needs of the students and requirements of the teachers.

 During role plays students decide on the bills they would like to debate, write their own persuasive speeches and take on a role in parliament.
-We provide parliamentary robes and the use of props and scripts to accurately portray the running of parliamentary sessions.
+We provide everything needed to accurately portray the running of a parliamentary session.

 If available local Members are invited to address the class and we can organise for the Northern Territory Electoral Commission to run a session about voting and elections during the role play.